-Disables the events that T-Server would otherwise send to clients during cleanup to notify them about the deleted calls.
-With value true, the T-Server clients are supposed to drop all the calls upon EventLinkDisconnected without waiting for T-Server notification.
-See also the option restart-cleanup-limit.
+Disables the events that T-Server would otherwise send to clients during clean-up to notify them about the deleted calls.
+If the value of the configuration option is set to true, the T-Server clients are supposed to drop all the calls upon EventLinkDisconnected without waiting for T-Server notification.
+See restart-cleanup-limit.